Magnetic point groups and space groups: Extinctions in neutron diffraction of antiferromagnetic crystals

 \section{Extinctions in neutron diffraction of antiferromagnetic crystals}

 We said earlier that every wave vector $\kv$ in the lattice $L$ of a magnetic crystal is a candidate for a diffraction peak unless symmetry forbids it.
 We are now in a position to understand exactly how this happens.
 Given a wave vector $\kv\in L$ we examine all magnetic point-group operations $g$ or $g'$ for which $g\kv=\kv$.
-For such elements, the point-group condition (\ref{eq:pointcond}) can be rewritten as
+For such elements, the point-group condition (\ref{eq:pointcond}) reduces to

-requiring $S(\kv)$ to vanish unless $\Phi_g(\kv)\equiv 0$, or $\Phi_{g'}(\kv)\equiv 1/2$, or unless both conditions are satisfied when both $g$ and $g'$ are in $G_M$.
-It should be noted that the phase values in Eq.~(\ref{eq:extinctioncond}), determining the extinction of $S(\kv)$, are independent of the choice of gauge~(\ref{eq:gauge-tr}), and are therefore uniquely determined by the magnetic space-group type of the crystal.
+requiring $S(\kv)$ to vanish unless $\Phi_g(\kv)\equiv 0$ if $g\in G_M$, and $\Phi_{g'}(\kv)\equiv 1/2$ if $g'\in G_M$.
+It should be noted that the phase values in Eq.~(\ref{eq:extinctioncond}), determining the extinction of $S(\kv)$, are independent of the choice of gauge~(\ref{eq:gauge-tr}), and are therefore uniquely determined by the magnetic space-group type of the crystal, regardless of the choice of gauge.

-Particularly striking are the extinctions when the magnetic point group is of type 1, containing time inversion $e'$.
-The relation $(e')^2=e$ implies---through the group compatibility condition (\ref{eq:GCC}) and the fact that $\Phi_e(\kv)\equiv0$---that $\Phi_{e'}(\kv)\equiv0$ or $1/2$.
-It then follows from the linearity of the phase function that on exactly half of the wave vectors in $L$ $\Phi_{e'}(\kv)\equiv 1/2$ and on the remaining half, which from a sublattice $L_0$ of index 2 in $L$, $\Phi_{e'}(\kv)\equiv0$.
-Thus, in magnetic crystals with magnetic point groups of type 1 at least half of the diffraction peaks are missing.
-Figure~\ref{fig:extinctions} shows the positions of the expected magnetic Bragg peaks corresponding to the square and octagonal magnetic structures shown in Figures~\ref{fig:periodic}(a) and \ref{fig:QP}(a), illustrating this phenomenon.
+Particularly striking are the extinctions when the magnetic space group $\cal G$ is class-equivalent (type IV), implying that the magnetic point group $G_M$ is gray (type 2), containing time inversion $e'$.
+Equation~\eqref{eq:extinctioncond} requires $S(\kv)$ to vanish on the whole paramagnetic sublattice $L_0$, where $\Phi_{e'}(\kv)\equiv0$.
+Thus, in magnetic crystals with class-equivalent space groups (type IV), at least half of the diffraction peaks are missing.
+Figure~\ref{fig:extinctions} shows the positions of the expected magnetic Bragg peaks corresponding to the tetragonal and octagonal magnetic structures shown in Figures~\ref{fig:periodic}(a) and \ref{fig:QP}(a), illustrating this phenomenon.
+Further details on magnetic extinctions including tabulated results are given by \citet{Lifshitz98, Lifshitz00, Lifshitz04, EvenDar04}.